egel-lang/egel-docs/source/intro.rst

 Semantically, the implementation is morally equivalent to an eager term rewriter on a directed acyclic graph with a small twist for performance.

-To get a taste of the language a small example is shown below.
+To get a taste of the language an example is shown below.

 .. code-block:: egel